amatlacz/code-everest-demo/README.md

-# Code Everest Bug Tracker 🏔️
+# AI in Coding Bug Tracker 🧠

-Welcome to the **Code Everest Bug Tracker**, a community-driven, open-source bug tracking system designed to help developers conquer software challenges with ease!
+Welcome to the **AI in Coding Bug Tracker**, a community-driven, open-source bug tracking system designed to help developers conquer software challenges with ease!
 Whether you're a solo coder or part of a team, this tool empowers you to log, track, and resolve bugs efficiently, all while leveraging the power of AI to enhance your workflow.
-Born from the "Conquering Code Everest: Let AI Be Your Sherpa" workshop at EuroSTAR 2025, this project is now a living, breathing effort fueled by contributors worldwide.
+Born from the "AI in Coding: Let AI Be Your Sherpa" workshop, this project is now a living, breathing effort fueled by contributors worldwide.

 > **Note**: This system is under active development!
 New features are being added by the community on a daily basis.
 Join us to summit bugs together! 🚀

 ## 📋 Project Description

-The Code Everest Bug Tracker is a modern web application built to streamline the bug management process.
+The AI in Coding Bug Tracker is a modern web application built to streamline the bug management process.
 Imagine a tool that not only lets you log and track issues but also harnesses AI to provide intelligent insights—like spotting duplicate bugs, suggesting fixes, or summarizing complex issues in a snap.
 With a clean, responsive interface and seamless database integration, this tracker is designed to help you navigate the rocky terrain of software development.
 We use Supabase for robust data management and integrate with LLMs (like Perplexity or ChatGPT) for AI-driven features, all powered by a cutting-edge tech stack.
 Our community is constantly evolving the system, and we’d love for you to contribute to the ascent!

 ## 🛠️ Technologies Used